mirage/operator-handbook/src/README.md

 ### [Muen](https://muen.sk) separation kernel

 The Muen separation kernel is developed in Ada/SPARK - which includes a verification framework.
-It is a great project, and if you plan to deply high-assurance solutions, you should dive deeper into Muen.
+It is a great project, and if you plan to deploy high-assurance solutions, you should dive deeper into Muen.
 Since its operation and configuration is custom, we won't discuss it further.